nimbix/jarvice-helm/README.md

 If running on a managed kubernetes service, such as Amazon EKS, a load balancer has likely been set up for the cluster.
-If running a private kubernetes cluster, a load balancer is required for making the JARVICE services and apps externally available/accessible from outside of the kubernetes cluster.
+If running a private kubernetes cluster, a load balancer is required for making the JARVICE services and jobs externally available/accessible from outside of the kubernetes cluster.

 Currently, MetalLB (https://metallb.universe.tf/) is a good solution.
 After